mkijowski/lab-passwords/README.md

 * Which task you chose.
 * Your research (relevant links) and an overview of your testing.
-* Your final successful attempt (or why you think your attempt failed).
+* Detaqils of your final successful attempt (both the command used and estimate of time taken).
-* An estimate of the total number of hashes computed to complete this task.
+* A ***good*** estimate of the total number of hashes computed to complete this task.
-* Each of the tasks above crack a hash that was not previously found.
+* Both parts of task 2 crack a hash that was not previously found in task 1.
 Give a detailed description of how and why it was not found previously and what your attack did differently.
 * Analasys of all passwords cracked (and uncracked), counts, trends, etc.

 ---

-## Task 3 report can go here
+## Task 2 report can go here

 ---